mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 ## 10. Advanced features: Metadata

---TODO: ask what happens with the created by and updated by fields when a user is deleted.
+--TODO: ask what happens with the created by and updated by fields when a user is deleted. -Datums blijven staan, usersname blijft staan, user is gewoon deactivated

 An item's Metadata stores all kind of useful information like: the number (ID), creation date, created by, updated at, updated by.
 Below is an explanation of these fields: